Battle for Zavislensky bridgehead: Battle

-In the battles until March 18, the detachment of N. Korotkevich lost 36 officers and 3,114 soldiers killed, 7,150 prisoners, 111 officers and 11,744 soldiers wounded, 30 machine guns, several guns.
+In the battles until March 18, the detachment of Korotkevich lost 36 officers and 3,114 soldiers killed, 7,150 prisoners, 111 officers and 11,744 soldiers wounded, 30 machine guns, several guns.
 5 officers and 351 soldiers were taken prisoner.
 The chief of staff of the 5th Army, Major General N. Sievers, informed the headquarters of the armies of the North-Western Front that the army was moving on to strengthening its positions, not hoping to quickly regain the territory lost at the beginning of the battle.
 The losses of the 4th Army (a detachment of Papengut and the Grenadier Corps) amounted to 774 killed, 71 missing, 2,709 wounded; the German Landwehr Corps lost 120 killed, 22 missing, 445 wounded.
-In general, the cessation of active operations on the Pilica River made it possible to transfer one more division from the 4th Army to the Carpathians - the 23rd Infantry.
-From the German 9th Army, the 25th and 35th reserve divisions were sent to the Carpathians.
+In general, the cessation of active operations on the Pilica River made it possible to transfer the 23rd Infantry Division from the 4th Army to the Carpathians.
+From the German 9th Army, the 25th and 35th Reserve Divisions were sent to the Carpathians.

 On March 21, R. von Frommel stopped the attacks.

 Outcome

 The battles in March 1915 again showed the approximate equality of forces and the superiority of defense over attack.
-Having suffered significant losses, the German troops were unable to solve the assigned tasks: to break through the defense of the Russian troops or even prevent the transfer of forces from this sector of the front to the Narew River and to the Carpathians.
-The need to reinforce the Austro-Hungarians in the Carpathians and the armies of the Eastern Front on the Narew and Bobr rivers forced P. von Hindenburg to significantly weaken the 9th Army.
+Having suffered significant losses, the German troops were unable to solve the assigned tasks: to break through the defense of the outnumbered Russian troops or even prevent the transfer of forces from this sector of the front to the Narew River and to the Carpathians.
+The need to reinforce the Austro-Hungarians in the Carpathians and the armies of the German Eastern Front on the Narew and Bobr rivers forced Hindenburg to significantly weaken the 9th Army.